pkantue/molomolotech/Marula_Bytes/ShowNotes/The fight for Africa Stolen Treasures.md

 **Narrator (V.O.):**
 (with intense music)
 Priceless treasures, stolen legacies—pieces of history scattered across foreign museums, far from their true home.
-The fight to bring back Africa's stolen art has reached a boiling point, but why do former colonial powers like the UK and France resist returning these artefacts?
+The fight to bring back Africa's stolen art has reached a boiling point, but why do former colonial powers resist returning these artefacts?
 How can Technology play a part in resolving this conflict?
 ---
 - *Introduction and Marula Bytes*
 ---